 Grade 9 0 Credits

 Grade 10 5 Credits

-Grade 11 11 Credits
+Grade 11 10 Credits

-Grade 12 18 Credits
+Grade 12 17 Credits and Over

-Students will not be allowed to change grade level during the school year.
+Students will not be allowed to change grade levels during the school year without administrative approval.

 UNIT OF CREDIT

 One credit is granted for satisfactory completion of any approved subject for thirty-eight weeks (two semesters).
 One-half unit is granted for satisfactory completion of a course taught for nineteen weeks (one semester).
 One unit of credit is given for all courses except as designated otherwise.